-In 2006, our objectives are to increase the use of video- and teleconferencing as substitutes for air travel and to introduce carbon credits scheme across the EEA.
+In 2006, our objectives were to increase the use of video- and teleconferencing as substitutes for air travel and to introduce carbon credits scheme across the EEA.
+Due to other priorities a registration mechanism was first in place late in the year and registrations done there do not reflect the total number of replacements.